 - TV attribution: As you’d expect of a Nielsen company

 - Sales teams tend to enjoy this marketing attribution tool

 - Rigid support: One of the more rigid vendors in the mix in general

-- Lack of key integrations: The tool doesn’t integrate with customer data platform (CDP) or customer data infrastructure (CDI) tools such as Segment
+- Lack of key integrations: The tool allows marketers to integrate marketing channels but not with customer data platform (CDP) or customer data infrastructure (CDI) tools such as Segment

 - Traditional marketing stack: Used by marketers who rely predominantly on the traditional marketing stack, e.g. Adobe or Tableau.
 We prefer CDPs and CDIs.

 - Cool UI for a marketing attribution tool: They provide some advanced features when it comes to segmenting revenue